The University of Southern Mississippi is the only CRNA school in Mississippi.

 Minimum GRE scores:

 GRE scores of 300 or higher (a combination of verbal and quantitative scores on the 130-170 score scale).
 A score of 1000 or higher (a combination of verbal and quantitative scores on the 200-800 score scale).
-A writing score of 4.0 or higher.
+An analytical score of at least 4.0 on the GRE is required.
 Must be taken within the last 5 years.